 Both of those sound awfully useful, but let’s dig a bit deeper and see if they make financial & practical sense in Las Vegas.

 Batteries for backup power

 Batteries are not included with solar systems by default because they are still quite expensive compared to the benefits.
 Almost every solar system in Las Vegas and surrounding areas is connected to the power grid (grid-tied).
-The power company’s grid acts like a virtual battery “storing” excess power production as credits on your power bill.
-Those credits then pay for the power you need at night.
+The power company’s grid acts like a “virtual battery” by storing excess power production in the form of credits on your power bill.
+Those credits then pay for the power you need at night or on a cloudy day.
 This is called Net Metering.